Tips to boost online streaming performance

 Most of the time, the router from your internet service provider is enough for basic internet activities.
 But if you have four or more devices connecting to the network, or if you stream or play games online, you’ll probably benefit from a router upgrade.

 Your internet service provider controls the incoming speed of your internet service based on the plan you have with them.
-Now that you know how much internet speed you need for each activity, you might need a higher service plan for your streaming needs.
+Now that you know how much internet speed you need for each activity; you might need a higher service plan for your streaming needs.

 For fast internet, check out Frontier’s high-speed internet plans and Fiber Internet plans – ranked as the Top 5 Fastest Fiber Internet and Most Affordable Internet in 2020.
 You can stream away with no data caps and no annual contracts.
 Find out if Frontier Internet is available in your area.